lab-neuro-comp/Scalemate/README.md

 [![Scalemate](Identity/Banner.png)](https://yadi.sk/d/3sm8awtCqsoTX)

-Scalemate is a psychological scales platform for Microsoft Windows.
+Scalemate is a psychological scales engine for Microsoft Windows.
 Any test composed of written of questions and answers can be implemented here.

 Test structure
 --------------